rwth-irt/SIMPLE-C/README.md

       - **Weight** $w_3$: The weight is inversely proportional to the squared radial distance to the sensors origin.
 The further away the measurement is, the higher the uncertainty and the lower the weight.
    - **Combined Weight**: Multiplicative linkage of the subweights to avoid further hyperparameters and induce an AND-logic to the weights. $w = w_1 * w_2 * w_3$ The weights can individually be turned on/off.

 8. **Convergence:** The tool stops calibration if the standard deviation of the corresponding-point distances reach a certain threhsold in each dimension (x, y, z).
 A minimum runtime of $n$ iterations is required.
-You can set the convergence threshold for each dimension in `convergence_threshold: [x_thres, y_thres, z_thres]` and the minimum number of iterations until the criterion is used with `minimum_iterations_until_convergence`.
+Further, we have added convergence criteria for root mean square error of point-wise distances to evaluate the quality of the transformation.
+Additionally, we use the eigenvalues and condition number of the covariance matrix of $\mathcal{P}$ as indicators of geometric quality.
+You can set the convergence threshold for each dimension in `convergence_threshold: [x_thres, y_thres, z_thres]`, the minimum number of iterations until the criterion is used with `minimum_iterations_until_convergence`, the rmse threshold with `rmse_threshold`, the eigenvalue threshold with `min_eigenvalue_threshold` and the condition number with `condition_number_threshold`.
+Please note that the convergence is not properly tested or analyzed.

    Note that the algorithm only accepts a *single* weight per point *pair*, not per point.
 Therefore, the minimum weight of the points in a pair is used.